STAT545-UBC/STAT545-UBC-original-website/block009_dplyr-intro.md

 ### Pause to reflect

 We've barely scratched the surface of `dplyr` but I want to point out key principles you may start to appreciate.
+If you're new to R or "programing with data", feel free skip this section and [move on](block010_dplyr-end-single-table.html).

 `dplyr`'s verbs, such as `filter()` and `select()`, are what's called [pure functions](http://en.wikipedia.org/wiki/Pure_function).
 To quote from Wickham's [Advanced R Programming book](http://adv-r.had.co.nz/Functions.html):